The Wanapitei Experience

 Investments in Life

 Leadership is what sets Wanapitei apart.
 For decades Wanapitei has been at the forefront in providing formative experiences to young people, teaching them the skills to be leaders in life.
 Wanapitei is committed to excellence in skills, to safety and to promoting sensitivity to the environment.
 Wanapitei canoe trip leaders are highly qualified professionals who have a passion for canoeing and for working with young people.
 The minimum age for our leaders is 18; however, most are over 21.
 All trip leaders have a minimum of Standard First Aid, CPR, and Bronze Cross.
 Additional staff qualifications include Ontario Recreational Canoeing and Kayaking Association (ORCKA) and Paddle Canada certification, Whitewater Rescue Technician (WRT), Wilderness First Responder (WFR) and National Lifesaving Society (NLS).
 A number of staff have backgrounds in education and many have been through Wanapitei’s Wilderness Leader in Training program.
 We usually exceed the minimum one-to-six camper-staff ratio set by the OCA.
+Our staff are exceptional.

 Canoe trips offer life skills education and a chance for a young person to explore their limits.
 This is done in through a team adventure in a safe and fun environment.
 Wanapitei’s canoe trip participants learn self-reliance and responsibility, as well as develop an appreciation for their impact on their environment, the team and natural settings.
 These adventures cultivate lasting friendships forged on shared experiences.
 Wanapitei campers of all ages learn paddling and wilderness camping skills and develop self confidence and self awareness.
-These adventures are based on age-appropriate experiences and challenges for young people.
+These adventures are all gendered and based on age-appropriate experiences and challenges for young people.

 Camp Wanapitei welcomes people with disabilities and endeavours to support .
 Please visit our Accessibility Policy for an expanded, in-depth accessibility policy with definitions, click here.
 If information is needed in alternate forms (i.e.larger print, oral communication, face-to-face communication) please contact us.